tulane-cmps6730/project-reddit/README.md

 ### Logistic Regression

-The Logistic Regression model was built using scikit-learn's LogisticRegression() package, and the model was designed to interpret both unigrams and bigrams.
+The Logistic Regression model was built using Python's scikit-learn library.
+The comments were tokenized using the CountVectorizer(), adhering to the Bag of Words model framework.
+For this model, the Reddit comments were stemmed, stopwords were removed, and non-alphanumeric characters were removed.
+A simple modification was made to the default settings of CountVectorizer() and Bernoulli Naive Bayes in scikit-learn by allowing the model to capture bi-grams, as while the goal was to keep the Naive Bayes model simple, accounting for bi-grams made the model more robust and able to capture more nuances within the data.

 Below are some evaluation metrics for the model: